 Yes.
 All candidates who are interviewed receive notification.

-The Library does not pay relocation costs, but, for interns who choose to work in Ottawa, funds to cover a round trip to Ottawa will be provided to each intern selected for the program, in accordance with Library guidelines.
+The Library does not pay relocation costs, but funds to cover a round trip to Ottawa will be provided to each intern selected for the program, in accordance with Library guidelines.

 Yes.
 In September, interns take part in an orientation program to learn about Parliament and the Library of Parliament.
 Training in the use of the Library’s resources is also provided.